Pokémon Go was a phenomenon when it launched earlier this year, but the release wasn't without its problems.

 It's a well thought out process, and meant that we were able to quickly get the device paired when we wanted to pop out for a quick Poké-stroll.

 Using the Pokémon Go Plus wearable you can do most of what's possible in the app, but not everything.

-You can activate Pokéstops and catch Pokémon, but you won't be able to battle at gyms or catch new Pokémon.
-You know what the device is doing by the color of its light.
+You can activate Pokéstops and catch Pokémon, but you won't be able to battle at gyms.

-Blue flashes tell you you're near a Pokéstop and green tell you there's a Pokémon available to catch.
+Blue flashes say you're near a Pokéstop and green tell you there's a Pokémon available to catch.